typelevel/typelevel.github.com/_drafts/towards-scalaz-1.md

   pygments: true
 ---

-# Towards Scalaz - Part 1
+# Towards Scalaz - Part 1: Learning to Add
 A lot of people see Scalaz as a hard fringe, ivory tower, not suited for real-world applications library, which is unfortunate.
 The goal of this blog post series is to introduce